Pylons/pyramid/docs/narr/firstapp.rst

 =================================================

 We will walk through the creation of a tiny :mod:`repoze.bfg` application in this chapter.
-After we're done with creating it, we'll explain in more detail how the application works.
+After we're finished creating it, we'll explain in more detail how the application works.

 .. note::